I claim: my right to be a monster […]

 Susy Shock |“yo monstruo mio”

 The image of the monster has been historically used to epitomise danger, abnormality, sin.
 Even before angels, monsters were portrayed as messengers who anticipated catastrophes, such as storms and other dramatic events which would be too strong to be explained.
-Only good behaviour, submission to rules or faith into another inexplicable bigger entity, such as magic, witchcraft or religion, could prevent societies to be touched by monsters.
+Only good behaviour, submission to rules or faith into another inexplicable bigger entity, such as magic, witchcraft or religion, could prevent societies from being touched by monsters.

 Price includes tuition, all materials, coffee breaks and lunches during the Summer School.